Hsuan-Tung/PCICN_RFFingerprinting/README.md

 # PCICN_RFFingerprinting
->📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# A Photonic-Circuits-Inspired Compact Network: Toward Real-Time Wireless Signal Classification at the Edge

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [A Photonic-Circuits-Inspired Compact Network: Toward Real-Time Wireless Signal Classification at the Edge].

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials